Disentangling Feature Structure: A Mathematically Provable Two-Stage Training Dynamics in Transformers: Problem Setup

 Notably, the noise component $\widetilde{U}$ follows a Gaussian distribution since it is a linear combination of Gaussian random variables.
-By setting a relatively small variance $\tau_\xi^2$, the signal component always dominates the noise component~\citep{li2019towards}.
-Therefore, one can always rewrite the weight $U=\overline{U}+\widetilde{U}$ as a signal part $\overline{U}$ with a small Gaussian random noise $\widetilde{U}$.
-Based on this observation, we shift our focus from the total weight dynamics to the signal dynamics.
-We re-characterize the training loss (Equation \ref{eq:L-loss}) as a function of the signal weight $\overline{U}$, denoted $K(\overline{U})$:
+By setting a relatively small variance $\tau_\xi^2$, the signal component dominates the weight trajectory~\cite{li2019towards}.
+Therefore, one can always rewrite the total weight $U_t=\overline{U}_t+\widetilde{U}_t$ as a deterministic signal part $\overline{U}_t$ with a small Gaussian random noise $\widetilde{U}_t$.
+Based on this observation, we shift our focus from total weight dynamics to signal dynamics.
+For any optimization iteration $t$, we define a surrogate loss $K_t(\overline{U})$ as a function of the signal weight:

+where the non-linear activation state (i.e., ReLU activation) is deterministically fixed by $U_t$, and the linear attention score is computed by varying the signal $\overline{U}$ coupled with the current noise $\widetilde{U}_t$.